melvidoni/resume/content/publication/2021-ropensci.md

 ---
 abstract: "**Context:** Technical Debt (TD) is a metaphor used to describe code that is not quite right.
 Although TD studies have gained momentum, TD has yet to be studied as thoroughly in non-object-oriented or scientific software such as R. R is a multi-paradigm programming language, whose popularity in data science and statistical applications has amplified in recent years.
 Due to R's inherent ability to expand through user-contributed packages, several community-led organizations were created to organize and peer-review packages in a concerted effort to increase their quality.
-Nonetheless, it is well-known that most R users do not have a technical programming background, being from multiple disciplines.
+Nonetheless, it is well-known that most R users do not have a technical programming background, being from multiple disciplines.<br />

-**Objective:** The goal of this study is to investigate TD in the documentation of the peer-review of R packages led by rOpenSci.
+**Objective:** The goal of this study is to investigate TD in the documentation of the peer-review of R packages led by rOpenSci.<br />

 **Method:** We collected over 5,000 comments from 157 packages that had been reviewed and approved to be published at rOpenSci.
-We manually analyzed a sample dataset of these comments posted by package authors, editors of rOpenSci, and reviewers during the review process to investigate the types of TD present in these reviews.
+We manually analyzed a sample dataset of these comments posted by package authors, editors of rOpenSci, and reviewers during the review process to investigate the types of TD present in these reviews.<br />

 **Results:** The findings of our study include (i) a taxonomy of TD  derived from our analysis of the peer-reviews (ii) documentation debt as being the most prevalent type of debt (iii) different user roles are concerned with different types of TD.
-For instance, reviewers tend to report some types of TD more than other roles, and the types of TD they report are different from those reported by the authors of a package.
+For instance, reviewers tend to report some types of TD more than other roles, and the types of TD they report are different from those reported by the authors of a package.<br />

 **Conclusion:** TD analysis in scientific software or peer-review is almost non-existent.
 Our study is a pioneer, but within the context of R packages.
 However, our findings can serve as a starting point for replication studies, given our public datasets, to perform similar analyses in other scientific software or to investigate the rationale behind our findings."

 authors: ["Zadia Codabux", "Melina Vidoni", "Fatemeh Fard"]
-date: "2021-02-23T00:00:00Z"
+date: "2021-05-07T00:00:00Z"
 math: true
 publication_types: ["1"]
 publication: "Z. Codabux, M. Vidoni and F. Fard, 'Technical Debt in the Peer-Review Documentation of R Packages: A rOpenSci Case Study', in 2021 IEEE/ACM 18th International Conference on Mining Software Repositories (MSR).
 DOI: /10.1109/MSR52588.2021.00032"
-publication_short: "MSR 2021 [Preprint]"
+publication_short: "MSR 2021"
 featured: true
 title: "Technical Debt in the Peer-Review Documentation of R Packages: a rOpenSci Case Study"
 url_code: ""